 The WSJF score

-Now when we have all metrics we can start calculating the score.
+When we have all metrics assigned we can then calculate the cost of delay and the priority score.